City Guide for: Ziarat, Pakistan

 Airport

 The nearest major airport to Ziarat is Quetta International Airport (UET), located approximately 130 kilometers (80 miles) away.
 From the airport, you can hire a taxi or take a bus to Ziarat.
-The journey by road takes around 3-4 hours, depending on road conditions.
-It's advisable to arrange transportation in advance, especially if traveling during peak season.
+The journey by road takes around 3-4 hours, depending on traffic and road conditions.
+Pre-booking a taxi or arranging transportation through your hotel is recommended for a smoother transfer.

 Attractions